ananda17gb/ananda17gb/README.md

 <h3 style="font-size:24px;">😄 Some Fun Facts About Me</h3>

 - Interested in OS that uses the least amount of RAM and storage but is still usable and just works.
-- Use Linux because of my last point and also because I was bored and not feeling satisfied with Windows.
+- Dual booted Linux because of my last point and also because I was bored and not feeling satisfied with Windows, I even want to reinstall Windows so it could run better but we'll see.
 After distro hopping from Mint, Manjaro, Endeavour, and Arch, I finally settled on Fedora with the i3 window manager (you can see a bit of my dotfiles and screenshots of my desktop [here](https://github.com/ananda17gb/MyDotfiles)).
 - Have been making music since semester 2 of 8th grade (you can check some of my music on my [Soundcloud](https://soundcloud.com/ndaaw) and [here](https://anandamusicdisplay.vercel.app/)).
 - I love VSRGs such as [osu!](https://osu.ppy.sh/users/17126049), [Quaver](https://quavergame.com/user/151835), Etterna, and Roblox's Funky Friday (I prefer the free ones; you can find me as "NdaAW" there).